IBIC/neuropointillist/docs/index.md

 When you get your command prompt back, you should have four files in the directory comparemodels:

-fl.dAIC.nii.gz, fl.dBIC.nii.gz, fl.LR.nii.gz and fl.LRp.nii.gz
+`fl.dAIC.nii.gz, fl.dBIC.nii.gz, fl.LR.nii.gz and fl.LRp.nii.gz

 ### What it means.

 This is an example of longitudinal fMRI task data from John Flournoy and Jennifer Pfeiffer.
-Adolescents were scanned at 3 waves (mean age 10, 13, and 15) while making evaluations of self and other in the social and academic domains.
+Adolescents were scanned at 3 waves (mean age 10, 13, and 16) while making evaluations of self and other in the social and academic domains.
 The “other” target was a fictional character, Harry Potter, about whom participants all had substantial knowledge.
 An equal number of items were positive and negative.
 Sample